bemigini/hubness-reduction-improves-sbert-semantic-spaces/README.md

 ```
 python run.py embeddings --output-folder=<file> --model-name=<string> --dataset=<string> --embeddings-save-to=<file> [options]
 ```
-For example, to get embeddings for the 20 Newsgroup dataset with your model "sts_bert_microsoft-mpnet-base_cos_ORTHOGONAL_z_False_n_False_c_False_seed0" from the folder "output/models" and save the embeddings in "emb_test.h5" use
+For example, to get embeddings for the train split of the 20 Newsgroup dataset with your model "sts_bert_microsoft-mpnet-base_cos_ORTHOGONAL_z_False_n_False_c_False_seed0" from the folder "output/models" and save the embeddings in "emb_test.h5" use
 ```
-python run.py embeddings --output-folder=output --model-name=sts_bert_microsoft-mpnet-base_cos_ORTHOGONAL_z_False_n_False_c_False_seed0 --dataset=newsgroups.all --embeddings-save-to=emb_test.h5 --cuda
+python run.py embeddings --output-folder=output --model-name=sts_bert_microsoft-mpnet-base_cos_ORTHOGONAL_z_False_n_False_c_False_seed0 --dataset=newsgroups.train --embeddings-save-to=emb_test.h5 --cuda
 ```
 To get embeddings from all models in a folder, use:
 ```
 python run.py embeddings --output-folder=<file> --model-name=<string> --dataset=<string> --model-names-path=<file> [options]
 ```
-For example, to get embeddings for the 20 Newsgroup dataset with all models with the prefix "sts_bert" from the folder "output/models" and save the embeddings in "output/embeddings" use
+For example, to get embeddings for the train split of the 20 Newsgroup dataset with all models with the prefix "sts_bert" from the folder "output/models" and save the embeddings in "output/embeddings" use
 ```
-python run.py embeddings --output-folder=output --model-name=sts_bert --dataset=newsgroups.all --model-names-path=models --cuda
+python run.py embeddings --output-folder=output --model-name=sts_bert --dataset=newsgroups.train --model-names-path=models --cuda
 ```
 To get the performance of the embeddings use:
 ```